 In addition, many are reconsidering the role of work in their own lives.
 The “Great Resignation” in the United States saw a record 4.53 million workers quit their jobs in March 2022, beating the previous series high of 4.51 million in November 2021, according to the Job Openings and Labor Turnover Survey (JOLTS) released by the U.S. Department of Labor's Bureau of Labor Statistics.
 More than 44% of Americans also plan to quit their jobs for new employment in March 2022.
 There are few careers as fulfilling and meaningful as that of a professional counselor.

-Piedmont’s Master of Arts (MA) in Professional Counseling, Clinical Mental Health Concentration is a fully online graduate degree program consisting of 60 semester credit hours, inclusive of 9 hours of supervised field experience (practicum and internship).
+Piedmont’s Master of Arts (MA) in Clinical & Mental Health Counseling is a fully online graduate degree program consisting of 60 semester credit hours, inclusive of 9 hours of supervised field experience (practicum and internship).
 Regarding field experience, faculty and staff assist students in working with an approved clinical site for their practicum and internship.

 Piedmont prepares graduate students through practitioner-oriented education and extensive clinical instruction, while also prioritizing flexibility.
-Piedmont’s MA in Professional Counseling makes it possible to take courses online while balancing work, childcare, family, and life.
+Piedmont’s MA in Clinical & Mental Health Counseling makes it possible to take courses online while balancing work, childcare, family, and life.
 Graduates can complete the program in 2.5 years (7 semesters/9 semester credit hours per semester).

 Throughout the program, we also encourage students to engage in self-reflection.
 Piedmont graduates’ increased self-awareness fosters increased self-confidence with a diverse population of future clients.
 The program is focused on preparing graduates to compassionately counsel and advocate for clients struggling with a wide range of mental health needs.

-With an MA in Professional Counseling from Piedmont University, graduates are prepared to find positions in a wide variety of organizations in community agencies, businesses, and institutions.
+With an MA in Clinical & Mental Health Counseling from Piedmont University, graduates are prepared to find positions in a wide variety of organizations in community agencies, businesses, and institutions.
 The degree fulfills the academic requirements for licensure as a Licensed Professional Counselor (LPC) in Georgia and prepares students for certification as a National Certified Counselor by the National Board for Certified Counselors.

 - Bachelor's degree with a minimum cumulative grade point average of 3.0 or better on a 4.0 scale.